scandum/octosort/README.md

 Gries-Mills rotation
 --------------------
-WikiSort's triple reverse rotation has been replaced with a Gries-Mills rotation, which is up to two times faster.
+WikiSort's triple reversal rotation has been replaced with a Gries-Mills rotation, which is up to two times faster.

 Quad merge
 ----------